-The Anxieties of Democracy program is delighted to announce the winners of its inaugural 2016 Negotiating Agreement in Congress Research Grants
+The Anxieties of Democracy program is now accepting applications for its 2017 Negotiating Agreement in Congress Research Grants competition (due September 15)

 The Negotiating Agreement in Congress Research Grants are generously funded by The William and Flora Hewlett Foundation.

-Successful applicants will submit innovative proposals within fields that include, but are not limited to: political science, political theory, political economy, law, history, behavioral economics, economics, social psychology, cognitive psychology, emotion and political judgment, anthropology, and sociology.
-Potential research examples may include:
+Successful applicants will submit innovative proposals within fields that include, but are not limited to: political science, political theory, political economy, race and ethnic politics, law, history, gender studies, behavioral economics, social psychology, cognitive psychology, emotion and political judgment, anthropology, sociology, and communications.
+Examples of relevant research topics include:

 All applicants are required to meet the following criteria:

-The Negotiating Agreement in Congress Research Grants provide up to $10,000 of funding for up to one year of research and writing.
+The Negotiating Agreement in Congress Research Grants provide up to $10,000 of funding to be used for up to one year of research and writing.

 All application materials must be submitted via the SSRC’s Online Application Portal, including: